zwang-bioinformatics/SCW/README.md

-CW has 5 versions aimed at different situations.
+SCW has 5 versions aimed at different situations.

 We released two folders.
 One for one-step, the other for two-step.